Robust Aluminum Nitride Passivation of Silicon Carbide with Near-Surface Quantum Emitters for Quantum Computing and Sensing Applications: Results and Discussion

 \subsubsection{$\mathrm{V_{Si}^{-1}}$ at the S1 (interior) site in SiC/AlN-H NW}

 The singly charged $\mathrm{V_{Si}^{-1}}$ defect at the interior site, S1, has a total of five electrons in the dangling bonds left behind by the monovacancy.
 It is a spin-3/2 defect, just as in bulk SiC~\cite{Joshi2022,Carter2015,soykal2016silicon,economou2016spin}.
 Figures ~\ref{Figure4}(a)-(d) give the details of the electronic structure for this defect.
 Figure~\ref{Figure4}(a) is a plot of TDOS (in gray) of the defective SiC/AlN-H NW, along with the projected DOS contributed by the SiC core (in gold), AlN shell (in thin black line) and the four NN carbon-atoms, $\mathrm{C_{NN}}$'s surrounding the defect (in blue).
 The plot clearly shows that the defect creates localized defect states in the band gap.
-The DOS contributed by SiC shows that the defect states are contributed by the core with negligible contribution from the AlN shell.
-The DOS contribution from the four $\mathrm{C_{NN}}$'s and the isosurface plot for the spin density [$\Delta \rho^{spin} = \rho^{\uparrow}-\rho^{\downarrow}$] in Fig.~\ref{Figure4}(b) further shows that the most of the spin-3/2 of the defect comes from the unpaired electrons in the dangling bonds associated with the carbon atoms surrounding the defect.
-To understand the origin of spin-3/2 for the defect, we show the energy-level diagram in Fig.~\ref{Figure4}(c).
+The DOS contributed by SiC shows that these defect states are contributed by the core with negligible contribution from the AlN shell.
+The DOS contribution from the four $\mathrm{C_{NN}}$'s and the isosurface plot for the spin density [$\Delta \rho^{spin} = \rho^{\uparrow}-\rho^{\downarrow}$] in Figure~\ref{Figure4}(b) further shows that the most of the spin-3/2 of the defect comes from the unpaired electrons in the dangling bonds associated with the carbon atoms surrounding the defect.
+The localized nature of the defect states itself can be traced back to the highly localized nature of carbon's $sp^{3}$-hybridized $2s$ and $2p$ orbitals that form the dangling bonds.
+The large exchange interactions between the unpaired electrons in the nearly-dispersionless defect states results in the spin-splitting of the defect states seen in Figure~\ref{Figure4}(a)~\cite{Dev_PRL_DeepDefects_2008,Dev_PRB_DeepDefects_2010,Dev_PRB_NW_2010}.

+To understand the origin of spin-3/2 for the defect, we show the energy-level diagram in Figure~\ref{Figure4}(c).
 The defective NW structure has the $C_s$ symmetry, unlike the $C_{3v}$ symmetry for the defect in the bulk~\cite{Joshi2022,Sayou_PRMater2024}, and thus, all of the defect states are singlets.
 The five electrons in the dangling bonds fill the ``atomic-like" localized defect states such that there are three more electrons in the spin-up channel (majority-spin) than the spin-down channel (minority spin), resulting in the spin-3/2 for the defect.
+The PH-passivated SiC/AlN NW gives identical results for the defect at the S1-site [see Supplementary Figure S5].